A History of Flamenco, the Soul of Andalusia

 Instead, the Spanish Inquisition forced all gypsies, Jews and Moors who remained to convert to Christianism.
 They had to become Spanish Christians religiously and culturally, abandoning all aspects of their culture, or be expelled to North Africa.
 The Spanish Inquisition committed genocide against those who refused and tried to exterminate them entirely.

 The origins of flamenco sounded very differently than it does today.
-In its primitive stages, it was chanting with rhythm beaten on the floor.
+In the flamenco primitive stages, it was chanting with rhythm beaten on the floor.
 However throughout the history of flamenco, it developed into exotic songs exploding with emotion and feeling.

 Growth of Flamenco